 Sophia is changing the way industries think about artificial intelligence (AI).
 Since she mimics the abilities to think and speak like humans, she shows how far AI has come — and how far it can go in the future.
 As these robots become more popular, you’ll see how science and technology are able to bring robots to new levels.

 Human-operated robots encompass a large range across industries.
 For instance, medical robots can help with various surgeries.
 A person can control them from the robot or from a distance, remotely.
 Elsewhere in the medical industry, prosthetics are another form of robotics that gives new abilities to people who need them.

 This versatile category expands to things like underwater robots.
 These innovations can explore, take measurements and collect information in areas that humans can’t reach or that might be dangerous.
-These robots can discover new territory in the vastly mysterious ocean.
+These types of robots can discover new territory in the vastly mysterious ocean.